 Clinical manifestations and diagnosis

 As a consequence of the mechanisms explained above, H. pylori-positive individuals are under increased risk of presenting various clinical manifestations[17].
 The course of infection is variable and strongly dependent on host factors.
-Besides that, the pattern of gastric mucosal involvement is correlated with the risk of initiation and progression of different gastric disorders.
+Besides this, the pattern of gastric mucosal involvement is correlated with the risk of initiation and progression of different gastric disorders.
 Development of antral-predominant gastritis is associated with duodenal ulcers, while a corpus-predominant gastritis and multifocal atrophy tend to turn into gastric ulcers, gastric atrophy, intestinal metaplasia and gastric carcinoma[79].
 Among gastrointestinal conditions, dyspepsia and peptic ulcer disease are frequently observed in clinical practice, and bacterial detection, when it is present, followed by infection eradication are crucial steps in the management of such disorders[80].
 In addition, recent studies have associated H. pylori infection with a wide range of diseases.
 The infection was linked with the pathophysiology of neurological, dermatological, hematologic, cardiovascular, ocular, metabolic, hepatobiliary and allergic diseases[81].

 Various diagnostic tests, with their specific advantages and disadvantages, are offered for H. pylori detection.
-Histology is the precursor method for H. pylori infection diagnosis, which, in such technique, consists in the observation of typical bacteria associated with inflammatory reaction in the tissue slides.
-This method include the use of several stains, such as Giemsa staining, and immunostaining to allow the pathogen detection[19].
-Another important H. pylori diagnostic method, rapid urease test (RUT) detects an increase in reagent pH after the addition of a biopsy specimen containing H. pylori to the reagent.
+Histology is the precursor method for H. pylori infection diagnosis, which, in such a technique, consists in the observation of typical bacteria associated with inflammatory reactions in the tissue slides.
+This method includes the use of several stains, such as Giemsa staining, and immunostaining to allow pathogen detection[19].
+Another important H. pylori diagnostic method, the rapid urease test (RUT), detects an increase in reagent pH after the addition of a biopsy specimen containing H. pylori to the reagent.
 Such pH variation is caused by the conversion of the urea test reagent into ammonia.
 RUT is a relatively cheap, quick, easy, specific and widely available test[82].
 Polymerase chain reaction (PCR) has also been applied for H. pylori detection.
-Al-Moayad et al[83] concluded that a standardized PCR allows an accuracy superior to that observed in RUT, with improved detection in specimens with lower bacterial charge[84].
-However, the necessity of endoscopy is an important limitation of the three methods mentioned above, and the advances in non-invasive diagnostic techniques have strengthened the idea of priorizating the use of diagnostic alternatives for which endoscopy is dispensable.
+Al-Moayad et al[83] concluded that standardized PCR allows an accuracy superior to that observed in RUT, with improved detection in specimens with lower bacterial charge[84].
+However, the necessity of endoscopy is an important limitation of the three methods mentioned above, and the advances in non-invasive diagnostic techniques have strengthened the idea of prioritizing the use of diagnostic alternatives for which endoscopy is dispensable.

-The urea breath test (UBT) is now the main non-invasive method for such diagnosis, gradually taking place of RUT as the most suitable method for H. pylori detection.
+The urea breath test (UBT) is now the main non-invasive method for such a diagnosis, gradually taking the place of RUT as the most suitable method for H. pylori detection.
 This test is based on the mechanism of bacterium degradation of 13C or 14C-labeled urea into CO2, which can be measured in the exhaled air using a mass or infrared spectrometer[85].
-A Brazilian study[86] evaluated the use of a locally manufactured isotope in UBT, trying to reduce the importation costs of this substance, what is considered a limitation for the performance of this method in many countries.
+A Brazilian study[86] evaluated the use of a locally manufactured isotope in UBT, trying to reduce the importation costs of this substance, which is considered a limitation for the performance of this method in many countries.
 The assay concluded that the substrate manufactured in Brazil with reduced costs had similar performance when compared to the one imported from foreign countries.
-Such reduction in the costs of that substrate can contribute to the dissemination of UBT use around the world.
+Such a reduction in the costs of this substrate can contribute to the dissemination of UBT use around the world.